 Tip: Make sure your link is short if your respondents will have to type it themselves (e.g.: for mobile use).

 Type your own questionnaire title and questionnaire link in the boxes.

 2 Write the Intro screen

-You can use the text that is already written, or write your own sentence to explain why your respondents should complete the quiz.
+You can use the text that is already written, or write your own sentence to explain why your respondents should complete the assessment.
 If you want to hide the Intro screen altogether, toggle the button next to Show intro.

 If you want to make a more elaborate Intro screen, read our full guide here.

 You could use your Intro screen to ask some questions, for example demographic data.
 Read about adding Intro fields here.
-We suggest leaving this for now, first build your quiz and come back later if there's information you want to ask your respondents at the beginning.
+We suggest leaving this for now, first build your assessment and come back later if there's information you want to ask your respondents at the beginning.

 3 Add assessment questions